 Iskalnik po strani

-The Railway Museum located in a former boiler room at Parmova 35 started to emerge in the 1960s and has gradually developed into a small but well laid-out and comprehensive museum.
-The central building is a rotunda and presents some of the collection of steam engines and other museum vehicles.
+The Railway Museum located in a locomotive depot at Parmova 35 started to emerge in the 1960s and has gradually developed into a small but well laid-out and comprehensive museum.
+The central building is the locomotive garage called rotunda and presents some of the collection of steam engines and other museum vehicles.
 A permanent exhibition of other key sciences needed for a railway to operate is located in the nearby ancillary building of the rotunda.

 In the first room, one can experience the atmosphere in stationmaster’s office at a small railway station in the final years of the Austria-Hungary monarchy, equipped with everything needed for traffic management and ticket sales.